 The city of Milan won the award for metropolitan cities, staying ahead of Munich, Vancouver, Madrid, Paris and Calgary.

 The city has one of the largest car-sharing offers and uptake in the EU.
-Over the past five-years, the number of car-sharers more than tripled to more than 1.1 million users.
-The shared vehicle fleet is some 3,300 passenger cars, but the shared mobility offer also includes taxi’s, motorcycles, bicycles and micro-mobility devices (e.g. e-scooters).
+Over the past five-years, the number of car-sharers more than tripled to over 1.1 million users.
+The shared vehicle fleet is some 3,300 passenger cars, but the shared mobility offer also includes taxis, motorcycles, bicycles and micro-mobility devices (e.g. e-scooters).

-The city of Milan is committed to promote shared mobility as a means to decouple mobility needs and the use of private cars; promote sustainable mobility and the quality of public space.
-As such, promoting shared mobility is a crucial element in Milan’s SUMP.
+The city of Milan is committed to promoting shared mobility (as a means to decouple mobility needs and the use of private cars), sustainable mobility and the quality of public space.
+As such, the promotion of shared mobility is a crucial element in Milan’s SUMP.
 The city applies a range of measures to promote vehicle sharing, including the provision of a discount for carshare parking permits and a flat fee for parking privileges in the congestion zone.
-Furthermore, the city is developing mobility hubs where all forms of shared mobility are co-located as well as a mobility-as-a-service program, including a single app to get information and access to all mobility services operating in the city.
+Furthermore, the city is developing mobility hubs where all forms of shared mobility are co-located as well as a mobility-as-a-service programme, which includes a single app to get information and access to all mobility services operating in the city.

 In addition, Milan has a clear objective of moving all Shared Mobility services towards zero-emission.
 Electric shared vehicles do not have to pay parking fees in the congestion zone until 2023.
 Starting in 2024 only EVs are allowed for carshare.Ghent